-Sometimes, you opt to clone shapes instead of creating a new one.
+Sometimes, you opt to clone shapes instead of creating new ones.
 To achieve that, Aspose.Slides supports shape cloning.
 The following are the steps to clone a shape in PowerPoint using Python.

-- First, use Presentation class to load presentation file.
+- First, use Presentation class to load the presentation file.

 - Obtain the reference of a slide from Presentation.slides collection.